GalaGrudinina/Modal-box/README.md

 # Modal-box
-A simple modal box with HTML,CSS,JavaScript
+A simple dialog box/popup window  with HTML,CSS,JavaScript that is displayed on top of the current page.